Skip to main content

 Streaking (Calibration) Factor

-The streaking factor is:
+The streaking factor is defined as:

 S=σxscrcσt=eV0pc2πλβx(stds)βx(sscr)sin(ΔΦx)S = \frac{\sigma_x^{\text{scr}}}{c \sigma_t} = \frac{e V_0}{p c} \cdot \frac{2\pi}{\lambda} \cdot \sqrt{\beta_x(s_{\text{tds}}) \beta_x(s_{\text{scr}})} \cdot \sin(\Delta\Phi_x)